prismv/DB48X-on-DM42/doc/calc-help/constants.md

 contains a single positively charged proton and a neutron in the nucleus, and a single negatively charged electron bound to the nucleus by the Coulomb force.
 It accounts for about 0.0156% by number (0.0312% by mass) of all hydrogen in the ocean.
-Precise measurements of hydrogen is obtained by spectrometry.
+Precise measurements of deuterium is obtained by spectrometry.
 Its measured value is:
 ```rpl
     12 SIG  mD=2.01410177812_u",